START HERE WITH YOUR LIBRARY CARD

 Apply online to receive a Library Card Number that you can use immediately to access our eCollection and public computers.
 This card number is good for 2 years.
-Visit any Memphis Public Library with your documentation requirements listed below to check out physical items.
+Visit any Memphis Public Library with your documentation requirements to check out physical items.
 (Customers age 13 and up are invited to apply online.)

 Educator Card: If you are a teacher, day care worker, or home-school teacher, you are eligible for an Educator Library Card.
 It allows you to check out 50 physical items instead of 25!
 You can also place multiple holds on the same title on our catalog.

 Don’t have a library card yet?
 Visit our Start Here page for more details on obtaining a Library Card.

 During COVID-19, you may contact us online HERE and we’ll upgrade your card number to an Educator account.

 Tours of the Library

 Memphis Public Libraries encourage visits by local school and classroom groups to Benjamin L. Hooks Central Library and all other city library branches.
 Children who are familiar with their local libraries are more likely to become regular library users.
 Submitting your request at least two weeks prior to your planned visit will ensure that we will be able to provide your students with a great learning experience.